wavesplatform/docs.wavesplatform/docs/en/ride/advanced/continuation.md

 * Current blockchain height.
 * Asset parameters, block headers, transactions, etc.

-All external data used by the dApp script must be obtained at the first stage of calculations.
+All external data used by the dApp script must be obtained at the first stage of computations.
 The complexity of the script's part from the beginning to the last function that reads external data of the blockchain should not exceed 4000 inclusive.

 If the script contains branches, it is not known in advance which branch will be executed.
 Therefore, the total complexity for all branches is taken into account.
 Consider the following scheme: